If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Bees play an important role in sustaining the planet.
-Bees pollinate ¾ of the crop species that feed 90 percent of the global population.
-Harvesting beeswax unsustainably therefore threatens our very well-being.
+Bees pollinate ¾ of the crop species that feed 90 per cent of the global population.
+Harvesting beeswax unsustainably, therefore, threatens our very well-being.
 It might not be possible to pinpoint and put a number on how much beeswax harvesting affects bees but it is right to infer that too much of the activity has serious effects on both bees and the human population.

 So does harvesting beeswax harm bees?
 Well, it is clear beeswax is mainly produced for the beehive.
-This, therefore, means that harvesting the beeswax is an activity that affects the bees directly.
+This, therefore, means that harvesting beeswax is an activity that affects the bees directly.
 Harvesting should therefore be carried out sustainably.
 Harvest what is in surplus to avoid overworking the bees as they try to replenish the beeswax that has been taken away.

 Is Beeswax Sustainable?

 Well, as mentioned earlier, human activity has had a serious impact on the honey bee population.
-The main causes of this decline are closely linked to activities such as: use of pesticides, improper handling of commercial hives, widespread planting of genetically modified crops, use of cheap sugar as substitute feed, and unsustainable harvesting of honey bee products.
+The main causes of this decline are closely linked to activities such as the use of pesticides, improper handling of commercial hives, widespread planting of genetically modified crops, use of cheap sugar as substitute feed, and unsustainable harvesting of honey bee products.

 What then is the best way of harvesting honey bee products?
-Should we not harvest these products in entirety?
+Should we not harvest these products in their entirety?
 Well, that is a question you should answer at an individual level.
 Some beekeepers have opted to never use beeswax and that is admirable.
 However, there is a better way of handling beeswax.
 Just like honey, bees can produce excess beeswax.
 It is this surplus amount that should be harvested for use.
 How can we live in a world without candles or even products such as lip balm, furniture polish, and many others?

 Sustainable harvesting of beeswax means the collection of only the excess wax.
 Those that source beeswax should also buy it from firms that are committed to the sustainable management of their apiaries.

 The bottom line is that natural beeswax is sustainable.
 This does not apply to synthetic beeswax such as paraffin wax.
 The natural wax is produced naturally by bees and can be harvested safely with the least impact on the bees and ultimately the environment.
-Bees and their colonies benefit immensely through the sustainable harvesting of the beeswax.
+Bees and their colonies benefit immensely from the sustainable harvesting of beeswax.

-Another direct benefit attained through harvesting of beeswax is that it allows the bees to build fresh honeycombs.
+Another direct benefit attained through the harvesting of beeswax is that it allows the bees to build fresh honeycombs.
 This is disease-free and best suited for nurturing the next generation of bees.
 A good example is where you find honeycombs that have been abandoned by wild bees.
 This is a part of their natural life cycle.

 An indirect benefit of beeswax harvesting when it comes to sustainability, is the fact that beeswax replaces other products.
 For instance, plastic wrap and clingfilm are replaced by beeswax.
 You can use the wax to keep food fresh instead of using these unsustainable products.
 A popular best green alternative is the beeswax paper or wraps available in stores.
 Beeswax is food safe and is best suited for wrapping a wide variety of foods.
 It also lasts so much longer in the freezer or refrigerator.
 It is also worth noting that beeswax wraps are 100% recyclable and biodegradable.
 You can throw away unwanted beeswax without worrying about its impact on the environment.